 A Round-Up of Our Optilingo Review

-On the whole, I'd give Optilingo 2.5 Stars.
-While I like the concept and the simplicity of the interface, the execution is somewhat dull.
-If you want passive audio lessons, this might be the app for you, but better options probably exist elsewhere for the rest of us.
+On the whole, I'd give Optilingo a medium rating.
+While I like the concept and the simplicity of the interface, the execution can be somewhat dull for some people.
+If you want passive audio lessons, this might be the perfect app for you, but if not there might be better apps available.